escapetothekitchen/website/src/content/recipes/fig-walnut-gluten-free-muffins.md

 ---
-title: Fig & Walnut Gluten free muffins
+title: 'Fig & Walnut Gluten free muffins'
 date: '2024-01-30T00:00:00.000Z'
 categories:
-  - food
   - dessert
   - bread
-description: Makes a dozen and a half of muffins
 ---
 Makes a dozen and a half of muffins